 An afternoon tea party

 Bring on the bakers!
-As well as encouraging everyone to bring their best baked goods you can also offer a selection of teas and perhaps a literary prize for the best on show.
+Encourage everyone to bring their best dotty decorated baked goods and perhaps offer a literary prize for the best decorated.
+Don’t forget the tea!

 Blue sky thinking

 Challenge your workmates to ‘think outside the box’ and not use office jargon for the day; every time they do, they have to pay up.

 Simply ask your local supermarket if you can bag customer’s shopping and ask for a donation for your service.
 Get help from a few friends and make sure you keep a collection box nearby!
 Make sure you contact your store well in advance as these opportunities can fill up fast.